 For a different cultural experience, head over to Chinatown, which is a few blocks up from Olvera Street.
 This small area has food, shopping, and lots of unique architecture.
 It also has the traditional Chinese lanterns that go across many of the streets, and it has a wishing fountain that you can throw coins into.

 My next recommendation is MOCA, which is a contemporary art museum in the heart of downtown LA.
 While this doesn’t have as many of the crazy exhibits like The Broad does, it’s still a great place to see some unique art and walk around the two to three floors they have.
 The giant metal piece in the outdoor lobby is worth visiting just to see that.

 8. Grand Central Market

 Next stop, we have Grand Central Market, which is Downtown LA’s food court.
 It’s been there for decades, with lots of unique restaurants coming in and out over the years.
 Now, it’s part of the foodie revival in LA with places like Eggslut, PBJ.LA, Wexler’s Deli, and many others bringing people from all over Southern California to try a unique dish.

 9. Bradbury Building

-From there, head across the street to the Bradbury Building which was also featured in Blade Runner and which is a super cool piece of architecture that you can explore during business hours.
+From there, head across the street to the Bradbury Building, which was also featured in Blade Runner, and is a super cool piece of architecture that you can explore during business hours.
 You can’t ride the old elevators, but you can walk up some of the staircases and see the building from many different angles.

 10. Angels Flight